Our curriculum is linked to our School Vision and values and reflects the aspirations of our school and Trust.

 I have come that they may have life and have it to the full.

+Children at Winford benefit from a rich and varied curriculum which meets the requirements of the National Curriculum.
 We want the curriculum that we offer to reflect where possible our children, setting and focus on moral values which educates both heart and mind.
 Although we use the National Curriculum as with all primary schools, we try to be as creative as possible to make the offer exciting, rich, relevant, worthwhile, irresistible and hopefully, FUN!